jrseti/ATABeamformerHelpers/README.md

  * ant pols to use
  * beam data output address and port

-Trick - for the <phase target name> you can specify "best" (without quotes) and the script will pick out the best calibtaor to use.
+Trick - for the &lt;phase target name&gt; you can specify "best" (without quotes) and the script will pick out the best calibtaor to use.

 ## Other scripts